rupadana/filament-api-service/README.md

 For the Generator to work your DTO needs some attributes where i can derives the properties from.
 Basic properties like the property name and type will be fetched using Reflection class methods.
 But some extra optional properties like: `description`, `example` are not available in the model or DTO.
-By default the following attributes can be added: `title`, `description` and `example`. all other fields you want to include have to be used as an array.
+By default the following attributes can be added: `title`, `description` and `example`. all other fields you want to include have to be used as an array in the `extraProperties` parameter.
 See the last item in the example.
 So this is how you can implement those:

 ```php